 There are few things more annoying than stopping at the supermarket to pick up a few things, hauling bags of groceries into the house only discover you have nothing for dinner.
 Or putting everything away only to realize you totally forgot the one thing that prompted you to stop at the store in the first place.

 Online grocery shopping isn’t for everyone.
 But if you are prone to impulse shopping or regularly go way over what you intended to spend on groceries for the week—even though you came prepared with a list and a stack of coupons to go with it—shopping for your groceries online might actually save you money.
-And time!
-These are the ways that online grocery shopping has become a total game-changer for me.
+And time.

 Stop the impulse buys

-But discovering online grocery shopping—so I don’t have to even walk into the place—has put my inner impulsive self into an extended period of hibernation.
+But discovering online grocery shopping—I don’t have to even walk into the place—has put my inner impulsive self into an extended period of hibernation.

 Finding the best option